carlottostromstedt/carlottostromstedt.github.io/presentations/security_schulung/presentation_en.md

 # Information security incidents

 <!--
-So what happens when we have a security incident?
+So what happens when we are actually attacked and have a security incident?
 -->

 ---